gabriellegall/dbt_netsuite/README.md

 # Business context
 The client is a company working in the cosmetic industry.
 Following a successful implementation of the ERP NetSuite, the CEO wants to construct a BI ecosystem and leverage this new data source.
-While NetSuite offers some reporting capabilities, the client is limited with NetSuite alone because :
+While NetSuite offers some reporting capabilities, the client is limited with NetSuite alone because:
 - Some transformations are impossible to do in NetSuite (e.g. perform several joins throughout the model).
 - Some external data should be integrated and cannot be recorded in NetSuite (e.g. budget, custom fx rates).
 - Data historization (snapshotting) is impossible in NetSuite.